Diffusion-Inspired Masked Fine-Tuning for Knowledge Injection in Autoregressive LLMs: Datasets and experimental setups

-We chose Llama-3.1-8B-Instruct \citep{dubey2024llama} and LLaDA-8B-Instruct \citep{llada} models as representatives of arLLM and dLLM to conduct the experiments, as they perform similarly on the benchmarks and are of comparable sizes.
-Fine-tuning and evaluation configurations are provided in the Appendix \ref{app:finetuning}.
+We chose the arLLMs Llama-3.1-8B-Instruct, Llama-3.2-3B-Instruct \citep{dubey2024llama}, Qwen2.5-7B-Instruct, Qwen3-4B-Instruct-2507 \cite{yang2025qwen3} and dLLM LLaDA-8B-Instruct \citep{llada} to conduct the experiments.
+LLaDA-8B-Instruct is directly comparable to Llama-3.1-8B-Instruct as they have similar parameter size and comparable general capability benchmarks.
+Fine-tuning and evaluation configurations are provided in Appendix~\ref{app:fine-tuning}.